purduesigbots/pros-docs/v5/okapi/tutorials/walkthrough/autonomous-movement-basic.rst

 Moving Autonomously
 ===================

+.. note:: This tutorial covers only sequential movement (only one subsystem operating at a time).
+          For a tutorial on asynchronous movements, see `Asynchronous Autonomous Movement <./autonomous-movement-async.html>`_.

 Arguably the most fundamental task with regard to creating a good autonomous routine is ensuring consistent and accurate movement of the chassis.
 Robotic autonomous movement is an unsolved problem even among professional engineers, so it is obviously a difficult